cloudbees-oss/zendesk-java-client/README.md

 Zendesk Java Client
 ===================

-This is a Zendesk client implementation written in Java using AsyncHttpClient and Jackson.
+This is a [Zendesk][zd] client implementation written in Java using AsyncHttpClient and Jackson.

 Using the API
 -------------